pivotal/docs-tap/install-intro.md

 ## <a id='install-online'></a>Installing Tanzu Application Platform online

-The process of installing Tanzu Application Platform on your own Kubernetes clusters with internet access includes the following tasks:
+The process of installing Tanzu Application Platform on your Kubernetes clusters with internet access includes the following tasks:

 |Step|Task|Link|
 |----|----|----|